hyunikn/json-den-java/README.md

     It considers hierarchical structures of JSON values.
 5. Clone method deeply copies JSON values.

+Git-clone it, run `gen-apidocs.sh` included, and see the generated API documentation.

 Json-den-java is under the BSD-2 license.

 '